dolmades/dolmades-cli/README.md

 ### Commands

 ```
-DOLMA
+DOLMADE
- Name_Of_The_Dolma
+ Name_Of_The_Dolmade
 ```
 This command is mandatory.
-It defines the name of the dolma used internally by `dolmades`.
+It defines the name of the dolmade used internally by `dolmades`.
 Whitespaces are not allowed.
 This name is going to be slightly converted and used in the desktop icon title.

 ```
 VERSION
- 1.2
+ 1.1
 ```
 This command is optional.
 It defines the tag of the base image pulled by the recipe, and has to match with the version reported by `cook`.
 Advised to be omitted in development, such that no version checking takes place, and the `latest` base image is being used.